xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-6-23-2015.md

 ## Other...

-Sean knows everything but CNC.
-Mark needs practice on CNC.
+**Lucio:**
+* Lucio is leaving Shanghai on July 6th

-Lucio wants to finish CNC by July 6th – this is also Laura's thesis so she needs to take ownership of it.
+* Lucio wants to finish the CNC by July 6th – this is also Laura's thesis so she needs to take ownership of it.

-Lucio: "I'm not using XinFab to fund my own interests."

-Lucio is willing to pay for the space until the end of 2015.
+* Lucio is willing to pay for the space until the end of 2015

+"I'm not using XinFab to fund my own interests."

-Xinfab should not be a manufacturing company that builds products for other people.
+"Xinfab should not be a manufacturing company that builds products for other people.
 It's not a prototype house.
-We don't want Xinfab to move away from makers. - Lucio
+We don't want Xinfab to move away from makers."

+"The last thing I want is for this place to be like a school."

+**Mark:**
-Mark: "We need to invest money in marketing people and finance people.
+"We need to invest money in marketing people and finance people.
 We shouldn't be worried about our non-profit reputation.

-Question:
-confusing line between Xinchejian and Xinfab?

-Lucio – the last thing I want is for this place to be like a school

-July 6h – Lucio is leaving for a month.
+**Existential question for XinFab**
+How will we define our relationship with Xinchejian?
+There's a confusing line between the two spaces.